kiali/kiali-client-python/README.md

 ## Rules List
-- This method will return a dictionary with `Namespace` object and a list of Istio `Rule` object
+- This method will return a dictionary with Namespace and a list of Istio Rule

 - Required Parameter (`namespace`)